Fees and key information

 (core, 30 credits)

 This module develops a range of mathematical techniques including set theory, logic, relations and functions, algebra, differentiation and integration.
-The techniques provide the foundation for further study of Mathematics, Computer Science and Computer Games Programming and Computer Systems Engineering.
+The techniques provide the foundation for further study of mathematics and related applications in Computer Science, Computer Games Programming, Computer Systems Engineering and Robotics and Electronics and Internet of Things.

 Read full details